-To determine appropriate Margin\Peak and Margin\Off-Peak parameters for the period of interest, we intend to calculate the availability cost for spinning reserve in peak and off-peak periods, based on market simulations, and then re-arrange the equation in clause 9.9.2(f) of the Market Rules to calculate the required parameters.
+To determine appropriate Margin_Peak and Margin_Off-Peak parameters for the period of interest, we calculated the availability cost for Spinning Reserve Ancillary Service (SR) in peak and off-peak periods, based on market simulations, and then re-arranged the equation in clause 9.9.2(f) of the Market Rules to calculate the required parameters.

-We propose to simulate the Wholesale Electricity Market (WEM) for the South West interconnected system (SWIS) using PLEXOS, commercially available software developed in Australia by Energy Exemplar.
+We simulated the Wholesale Electricity Market (WEM) for the South West interconnected system (SWIS) using PLEXOS, commercially available software developed in Australia by Energy Exemplar.
 PLEXOS is a Monte Carlo mathematical program that co-optimises both the energy and reserve requirements in the WEM.